 And Eternity in an hour

-I contend that the repeated experience of particular movies, at a remove of time, occasionally inspires an equivalent revelation.
-Movies of a certain age inherently produce a dislocation in time.
-“Stromboli,” for instance, is a form of time travel back to 1950 (the “film as unintended documentary” idea that I’ve presented throughout these essays).
-Though all the adults depicted in “Stromboli” must currently be dead in 2016, on the screen they are alive, their youth restored; the film transports us back in time to a moment in which they still wrestled tuna into fishing boats.
-This suspension of directional time is even more pronounced when one has seen the same movie multiple times, at different ages in one’s life.
-Then the viewer is confronted not only with a captured moment removed and repeated in time, but also the echo of that experience as two separate points within their own evolving self-awareness.
+For a cinephile, films have a similarly psychedelic effect on the experience of time; the repeated viewing of particular movies, at intervals of many years, can inspire an equivalent insight.
+Films of a certain age inherently produce a dislocation in time.
+Stromboli, for instance, amounts to time travel back to 1950 (the "film as unintentional documentary" idea that I’ve presented throughout these essays).
+Though all the adults depicted in Stromboli must currently be dead in 2016, on the screen they are alive, their youth restored; the film transports us back to a moment in which they still wrestled tuna into fishing boats.
+This distortion of directional time is even more pronounced when one has seen the same movie multiple times, at different ages.
+Then the viewer is confronted not only with a captured event removed and repeated in time, but also the echo of that experience as two separate points within their own evolving self-awareness.

 I’m not familiar with any folkloric basis for the Totoro character; I read him broadly in the context of Miyazaki’s other films as a generalized nature spirit.
-What impressed me most upon viewing the movie again was the baldly nostalgic evocation of childhood in summer.
+What impressed me most seeing the movie again was the baldly nostalgic evocation of childhood in summer.
 The rendering of clouds stacked in deep blue skies over the trees, the fields of grass as an unimpeded vastness viewed low to high.
-The clear streams and rural dirt roads aroused the dormant memories of my aimless summer days as a child in Amery, Wisconsin.
+The clear streams and rural dirt roads aroused dormant memories of my aimless summer days as a child in Amery, Wisconsin.
 I remembered what our first naïve job as children is: simply to explore the place in which we have accidentally appeared with our senses.
-As I walked out of the theater after the movie, squinting into the bright sunlight, the boundaries of “here,” “I,” “then” and “now” dissolved, the movement of the world around me slowed into stasis, and I entered timelessness.
-I understood implicitly that this day was the same day upon which I had seen the movie twenty years earlier, the same day that I had walked through a field of grass to the Apple River in Wisconsin to catch crayfish with my friends in the 1970’s, the same day upon which I had fed dandelions to a rabbit on the edge of my family’s yard.
-I appreciated that Miyazaki had captured the fugitive essence of summer in his film and by doing so he sustained the Romantic notion of the visionary innocence of childhood within himself.
-I faded from Miyazaki’s reverie back into my spontaneous day, which was clearly my own attempt to escape the directed purposefulness of adulthood, an opportunity to retrieve the experience of timelessness that vibrates behind the quotidian illusion of past, present and future.
+As I left the theater after the movie, squinting into the sunlight, the boundaries of “here,” “I,” “then” and “now” dissolved, the movement of the world around me slowed into stasis and I stepped into timelessness.
+I understood implicitly that this day was the same day I had seen the movie twenty years earlier, the same day that I had walked through a field of grass to the Apple River in Wisconsin to catch crayfish with my friends, the same day I had fed dandelions to a rabbit on the edge of my family’s yard.
+I appreciated that Miyazaki had captured the fugitive essence of summer in his film and the Romantic literary notion of a visionary innocence.
+I dissolved from Miyazaki’s reverie back into my spontaneous day, which was clearly an attempt to escape the directed purposefulness of adulthood, an opportunity to retrieve the experience of timelessness that vibrates behind the quotidian illusion of past, present and future.
 Life is long.